farahmalik11/project-5/README.md

 In addition to the data preparation performed on each source dataset (see [Data Dictionary and Data Preparation](#Data-Dictionary-and-Data-Preparation) section), a master dataset was produced with the following key actions:
 - All data outside the year 2015 was removed
-- Five source datasets (drought information, temperature information, county information, income information, and the USCO information) were combined by FIPS code (e.g., state-county code)
+- Five source datasets (drought information, temperature information, county information, income information, and the USGS water information) were combined by FIPS code (e.g., state-county code)
 - Columns we adjusted to snake-case for ease of use
 - Rows with 98% NaN were dropped; these NaN counties were largely made up of Hawaii, Alaska or USA territories.
 Due to subsequent scarcity of data for these areas, all rows for Alaska, Hawaii, Virgin Islands, and Puerto Rico were dropped.